-Adult Bed Bugs are typically flat with on oval shape and are about 3/16 inches long.
+Adult bed bugs are typically flat with an oval shape and are about 3/16 inches long.
 They vary in color from brown to reddish brown.
-Bed Bugs have 6 legs and 4 segmented antennae that are close to the same length as the front legs.
+Bed bugs have six legs and four segmented antennae that are close to the same length as the front legs.
 Nymphs resemble adults but are paler and smaller.
-Bed Bug eggs are white and roughly 1mm long.
+Bed bug eggs are white and roughly 1 millimeter long.

-Once thought to have been eliminated from North America, Bed Bug infestations have increased drastically in recent years due to higher levels of world travel.
-They are excellent “hitch hikers” and are carried into structures by humans.
+Once thought to have been eliminated from North America, bed bug infestations have increased drastically in recent years due to higher levels of world travel.
+They are excellent “hitchhikers” and they are often carried into structures by humans.

-A female Bed Bug lays 1-5 eggs per day and can lay a total of 200-500 eggs in her lifetime.
-After a female lays her eggs, the hatching nymphs go through 5 nymphal instars (transition phases) that require a blood meal for each.
-It takes a Bed Bug 21-120 days to develop into an adult.
-This all occurs on rough surfaces, generally close to the host i.e. beds, box springs, mattresses, nightstands, etc. Bed Bugs are nocturnal in habit, which means most feeding occurs at night leaving the host with minor to severe irritation at the site of the bite.
+A female bed bug lays one to five eggs per day and can lay a total of 200-500 eggs in her lifetime.
+After a female lays her eggs, the hatching nymphs go through five nymphal instars (transition phases) that require a blood meal for each.
+It takes a bed bug 21-120 days to develop into an adult.
+This all occurs on rough surfaces, generally close to the host, which is why bed bugs are often concentrated in and around beds, box springs, mattresses, nightstands, etc. Bed bugs are nocturnal in habit, which means most feeding occurs at night leaving the host with minor to severe irritation at the site of the bite.
 They are rarely seen moving about during the day.

-- Bag and remove all clothing and bedding from room and wash in hot water and detergent (liquid detergent is best) or send out to be professional dry cleaned.
+- Bag and remove all clothing and bedding from the room and wash it with hot water and detergent (liquid detergent is best) or send out to be professionally dry cleaned.

 - Inspect the mattress and box springs.
-If there are any holes or tears it is advisable to remove these items or obtain bedbug proof mattress and box-spring covers.
+If there are any holes or tears, then it is advisable to remove these items or obtain bedbug proof mattress and box-spring covers.

-- Please vacuum all areas and have them as clear of clutter as possible to facilitate inspection and treatment.
+- Vacuum all areas and have them as clear of clutter as possible to facilitate inspection and bed bug treatment.